 For example, a resistor instance name must begin with the letter R and can contain one or more characters.
 Hence, R, R1, RSE, ROUT, and R3AC2ZY are valid resistor names.
 Details of each type of device are supplied in a following section 3.
-Table 2.1 lists the element types which are available in ngspice, sorted by the first letter.
+Table 2.1 lists the element types available in ngspice, sorted by their first letter.